HOW TO LEVEL YOUR LAWN: A GUIDE

 An even lawn not only looks attractive, it also makes lawn care much easier.

 If you compensate for unevenness in the lawn, mowing and scarifying are quicker and your robotic lawnmower won't get caught in every sink.
-Fertiliser can be distributed more evenly and tripping hazards are reduced.
+Fertilizer can be distributed more evenly and tripping hazards are reduced.
 They prevent precipitation from accumulating in the depressions, which can lead to waterlogging and ultimately to lawn diseases.

 Woman mowing a lawn with a STIHL lawn mower